GETITIMER(2) NetBSD System Calls Manual GETITIMER(2)

 DESCRIPTION

-The system provides each process with three interval timers, defined in
+The system provides each process with multiple interval timers, defined

 timer specified in which in the structure at value.
 The setitimer() call